IanBotashev/algo-civ/NOTES.md

 # Notes

+## THIS IS NOW DEPRECATED AND IS NO LONGER BEING UPDATED
 This is basically a streamline of my brainstorming.
 So i will ask, and then answer my own questions.
 Yes i'm keeping all of that in.